IGJoshua/coffi/README.md

 These features are planned for future releases.

 - Support for va_args type
+- Functions for wrapping structs in padding following various standards
 - Header parsing tool for generating a data model?

 ## License